Monday, 15 December 2014

 Don't underestimate the power of LinkedIn!
 According to Arab Social Media Report there were

 8,445,515 registered users by May 2014 mostly in the 18 - 35 year old category.
-We recommend that when using LinkedIn you follow these steps :-
+We recommend that when using LinkedIn you follow these steps :-- Create a profile.

 Nabbbesh recently turned 2 and has over 40000 members.
 Founded by Loulou Khazen Baz, the website is a platform that links freelancers with businesses looking to employ them.
 Nabbesh makes 12% commission on the jobs advertised.